-TL1: The business mixture of the Company's non-life portfolio, after taking in consideration their profitability and the results of the risk appetite sensitivity study, will be revised so that Fire and other damages to property (fire & associated perils) policies will be increased from the currently low share of 5% to a minimum of 10% and for General Liability policies will be increased from 6% to 10% as well (gross written premiums).
-The Company will launch a new upgraded comprehensive fire policy which is expected to contribute towards this aim.
+TL1: The business mixture of the company's non-life portfolio, after taking in consideration their profitability and the results of the risk appetite sensitivity study, will be revised so that Fire and other damages to property (fire & associated perils) policies will be increased from the currently low share of 6.7% to a minimum of 10% and for General Liability policies will be increased from 5.8% to 10% as well (gross written premiums).
+The company has launched a new upgraded comprehensive fire policy which is expected to contribute towards this aim.